Use clothing resources to learn more about what your ancestors wore.

 We take it for granted that we can walk into a store to purchase clothing to suit our needs and wants.
 The choices are endless.
 It wasn’t so easy for our ancestors.
 Many lived in remote areas where stores were few.
 How did your ancestors clothe themselves and their families?
-What did they wear and how did they acquire clothing to meet their needs?
+What did they wear and how did they acquire clothing or fabric to meet their needs?

 The websites presented here are just a sampling of what can be found on the Internet to help you learn about the clothing styles your ancestors might have worn.
 Use these website examples as a guide to customize searches for your specific research goal.